joggrdocs/dungeons-and-docs/README.md

 - Battle-tested templates
 - Guides and how-tos
-…all designed to help you conquer daily development quests faster than you can type git clone.
+…all designed to help you conquer daily development quests faster than you can type `git clone`.
 Whether you’re banishing bugs, unleashing cosmic deployments, or conjuring the perfect README, you’ll find your trusty spell scrolls right here.

 ## Getting Started
 When you’re ready to level up, venture into the [/templates](/templates) directory and browse the meticulously crafted docs awaiting your next quest.